 A bus accident can turn your life upside down.
-One moment, you could be catching a city bus to work, enjoying a tour on a double-decker bus, or watching your child board a school bus.
-In the next, moment, you or a loved one may be seriously injured.
-Then you are facing large medical bills, a long recovery, or even the loss of a loved one.
+One moment, you could be catching a city bus to work or enjoying a tour on a double-decker bus,and in the next moment, you or a loved one may be seriously injured.
+What then follows are large medical bills, a long recovery, or even the hardships involved with losing a loved one.

 Bus accident injuries occur in many ways.
 For example, a bus accident may be caused by: